How to Find View Your Drafts on Instagram A Step By Step Guide

 Connect your account to other social media platforms

-Once you’ve signed up for Instagram and added your profile information, you’ll be ready to connect your account to other social media sites.
+Once you’ve signed up for Instagram and added your profile information, you can connect your account to other social media sites.
 Doing this will allow you to maximize exposure to your content and gain more followers.

 Connecting Instagram with other social networks is fairly easy.
 Start by tapping on your profile icon in the lower right corner of the app’s home screen.
 On the “Edit Profile” page, scroll down until you reach the “Options” section.

-This section gives you many options including connecting or disconnecting accounts that are associated with Facebook and Twitter or sharing posts with messaging apps such as Messenger, Whatsapp, and Telegram.
+This section gives you many options, including connecting or disconnecting accounts associated with Facebook and Twitter or sharing posts with messaging apps such as Messenger, Whatsapp, and Telegram.

 You can also add your phone number if you’d like to receive Instagram notifications via text messages – perfect for when you’re out of range of a Wi-Fi network!

-Additionally, this section lets users link their website URL directly in their bio so followers have direct access to their website from Instagram!
+Additionally, this section lets users link their website URL directly in their bio so followers can directly access their website from Instagram!

 Finding Your Drafts

-This article will provide a step-by-step guide on how to locate and view your drafts saved in the Instagram app.
-So let’s get started and find out how to access your drafts.
+This article will provide a step-by-step guide on locating and viewing your drafts saved in the Instagram app.
+So, let’s get started and find out how to access your drafts.

 Access your profile page

-Accessing your draft posts can be done quickly and easily from your profile page.
+Your draft posts can be accessed quickly and easily from your profile page.
 To get started, open the Instagram app on your device and navigate to the profile page using the small figurehead icon in the bottom right corner of the screen.

-Once on your profile page, click on the menu icon — three stacked lines — which is located in the top right-hand corner of the display.
+Once on your profile page, click on the menu icon — three stacked lines — in the display’s top right-hand corner.

 A drop-down menu will appear, listing two options: Your Posts and Your Drafts.
-The location may differ depending on what type of device you are using (Android or iOS), but either way, you should be able to easily determine which option is for viewing your drafts.
+The location may differ depending on your device (Android or iOS), but you should be able to easily determine which option is for viewing your drafts.

-Click that option and all of your drafts should appear in first chronological order from oldest to newest.
-Scroll through them and when you find the one you want to post, simply click “Share” or “Post”.
+Click that option, and all of your drafts should appear in the first chronological order from oldest to newest.
+Scroll through them, and when you find the one you want to post, click “Share” or “Post”.

 Go to the “Settings” option